Fangoria (band)

-Fangoria are a Spanish electropop duo, consisting of Olvido Gara (a.k.a.
-Alaska, main vocals, occasional guitar), and Nacho Canut (keyboards, occasional bass guitar).
-Fangoria have sold 1 million records worldwide since 1989.
+Fangoria are a Spanish electropop duo formed in Madrid in 1989.
+Consisting of primary vocalist Alaska and keyboardist Nacho Canut.

 History

-In 1977 Alaska, along with Nacho Canut and Carlos Berlanga, formed the band Alaska y los Pegamoides.
+In 1977, Alaska, along with Nacho Canut and Carlos Berlanga, formed the band Alaska y los Pegamoides.
 Later, in 1982, they changed the name to Alaska y Dinarama.
 The group was popular and influential during La Movida Madrileña.
 Some of their famous recordings include "¿A quién le importa?" and "Ni tú ni nadie".
 The latter was entered for the Spanish heats of the Eurovision Song Contest in 1985 and later covered by the Mexican group Mœnia in 2004 and by the Puerto Rican band Circo in 2005.
 Their "¿A quién le importa?" also was later covered by Mexican pop musician Thalía in 2002.

-In 1989 Carlos Berlanga left, and the band transformed once again, this time adopting the name of the American horror film magazine Fangoria.
+In 1989, Carlos Berlanga left, and the band transformed once again, this time adopting the name of the American horror film magazine Fangoria.
 They had already made clear their fascination with American z-movies, with songs like "Mi novio es un Zombi" (My Boyfriend Is a Zombie) and "La rebelión de los electrodomésticos" (The Rebellion of the Household Appliances).
 With each name change, the band moved further away from punk and further embraced electropop, although strong guitars have generally always been present in their performances.

 Since the birth of Fangoria in 1990, Alaska and Nacho Canut have recorded and launched several albums, always in the dance-pop electronica pattern.